 - Teacher’s Forum

 - My Account

-On this date in 1791, the first slave revolt in Haiti took place.
+On this date in 1791, the first Black African slave revolt in Haiti took place.

-French colonists brought in African slaves and developed big coffee and spice plantations.
+French colonists brought in Black African slaves and developed big coffee and spice plantations.
 By 1788, there were eight times as many slaves (almost 500,000) as colonists.
-During the French Revolution, the slaves in Saint Domingue rebelled against their French masters, destroying plantations and towns.
+During the Revolution, the slaves in Saint Domingue rebelled against their white masters, destroying plantations and towns.
 Toussaint L'Ouverture, a former slave, took control of the government and restored some order to the country.

 After Napoleon I came to power in France in 1799, he sent an army to restore colonial rule.
 The army Napoleon sent captured L'Ouverture and imprisoned him in France.

 But many of the French soldiers caught yellow fever and died, and the rebels defeated the weakened French army in 1803.
 On Jan.
 1, 1804, General Jean-Jacques Dessalines, the leader of the rebels, proclaimed the colony an independent country named Haiti.

 Editors: Kwame Anthony Appiah and Henry Louis Gates Jr.